open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/query/topics/json-data.html.md

 -   The Greenplum Database input function for the `json` data type allows Unicode escapes regardless of the database encoding and checks Unicode escapes only for syntactic correctness \(a `\u` followed by four hex digits\).
 -   The Greenplum Database input function for the `jsonb` data type is more strict.
 It does not allow Unicode escapes for non-ASCII characters \(those above `U+007F`\) unless the database encoding is UTF8.
 It also rejects `\u0000`, which cannot be represented in the Greenplum Database `text` type, and it requires that any use of Unicode surrogate pairs to designate characters outside the Unicode Basic Multilingual Plane be correct.
 Valid Unicode escapes, except for `\u0000`, are converted to the equivalent ASCII or UTF8 character for storage; this includes folding surrogate pairs into a single character.

-**Note:** Many of the JSON processing functions described in [JSON Functions and Operators](#topic_gn4_x3w_mq) convert Unicode escapes to regular characters.
+> **Note** Many of the JSON processing functions described in [JSON Functions and Operators](#topic_gn4_x3w_mq) convert Unicode escapes to regular characters.
 The functions throw an error for characters that cannot be represented in the database encoding.
 You should avoid mixing Unicode escapes in JSON with a non-UTF8 database encoding, if possible.

 ### <a id="mapjson"></a>Mapping JSON Data Types to Greenplum Data Types